Chinchillus/CSC-Installer/README.md

 # CSC Installer
-It installs and adds shortcuts and icons to the cleaners
+It's a simple batch script that installs (downloads into specified directory and adds shortcuts) my [CSC Lite](https://github.com/Chinchillus/CSC-Installer) script, for more info go to the scripts page